joesturge/godot-with-actions-starter/README.md

 Here are the important files and directories you'll find in this project:

-- `.godot-version`: This file specifies the version of Godot to use in GitHub Actions.
+- [.godot-version](.godot-version): This file specifies the version of Godot to use in GitHub Actions.
 Make sure you have the same version installed locally.
-- `version.gd`: This script is responsible for applying version updates to the `project.godot` file.
-It helps manage the versioning of your project.
+- [export-project.gd](export-project.gd): This script is responsible for applying version updates to the `project.godot` file and running the exports of the presets defined in `export_presets.cfg`
-- `plug.gd`: In this file, you can define the addons you want to use in your project.
+- [plug.gd](plug.gd): In this file, you can define the addons you want to use in your project.
 You can find more information about addons and how to use them [here](https://github.com/imjp94/gd-plug).
-- `CHANGELOG.md`: This file is automatically updated with release notes every time a new version is released.
+- [CHANGELOG.md](CHANGELOG.md): This file is automatically updated with release notes every time a new version is released.
 It helps you keep track of the changes made to your project over time.
-- `.releaserc.json`: This file contains the configuration for [semantic-release](https://github.com/semantic-release/semantic-release).
+- [.releaserc.json](.releaserc.json): This file contains the configuration for [semantic-release](https://github.com/semantic-release/semantic-release).
 Semantic release automates the versioning and release process based on your commit messages.
+- [zip-exports.sh](zip-exports.sh)L This file is executed by `.releaserc.json` to zip the build exports into a single zip file.
-- `test/ci/test_example.gd`: This is an example test written using GdUnit4.
+- [test/ci/test_example.gd](test/ci/test_example.gd): This is an example test written using GdUnit4.
 Tests located under the `test/ci` directory will be executed in GitHub Actions.
 GdUnit4 is a testing framework for Godot that helps you ensure the quality of your code.
-- `Scenes/Main/Main.tscn`: This is an example scene that renders the current version of your game.
+- [Scenes/Main/Main.tscn](Scenes/Main/Main.tscn): This is an example scene that renders the current version of your game.
 You can use this as a starting point to build your game's main scene.
-- `.github/`: This directory contains all the GitHub Actions workflows for your project.
+- [.github/](.github/): This directory contains all the GitHub Actions workflows for your project.
 GitHub Actions allow you to automate various tasks and workflows in your development process.

 These files and directories are essential for managing and developing your Godot project.
 Make sure to familiarize yourself with them as you work on your game.